aashiq-shareef/SmartEd/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Install the required libraries using the provided `requirements.txt` file.
+2. Install the required libraries using the provided `requirements` file.
 3. Run the application using:

    ```bash